 Ryzen 7, the first of the batch, came out on March 2.
-That’s the series of top-end chips, which include, but are not limited to, the seriously competitive , whose multi-threaded benchmarks put it in line with the Intel Core i7-6900K.
+That’s the series of top-end chips, which includes, but isn’t limited to, the seriously competitive , whose multi-threaded benchmarks put it in line with the Intel Core i7-6900K.

 On April 11, AMD released Ryzen 5.
 Among this series is the , comparable to the overclockable, albeit mid-range, Intel Core i5-7600K.
-The next lineup in AMD’s processor range, called Ryzen Threadripper is designed to rival Intel’s Core i9 Skylake-X chips and will be available come early August.
+Meanwhile, designed to rival Intel’s Core i9 Skylake-X chips, debuted on August 10.

 AMD Ryzen price

 The Red Team, if you will, has positioned the Ryzen 7 series against Intel’s Core i7 chips, but for far better prices.
-The Ryzen 7 1800x chip, for instance, will be available for $499 (about £500, around AU$650).
-That’s less than half as much as Intel wants for its Core i7-6900K.
+The Ryzen 7 1800X chip, for instance, is available for $349 (£290, around AU$489).
+That’s significantly less expensive than Intel’s asking price for its Core i7-6900K.